 Moving to Amsterdam?
 Here’s a guided tour through the best parts of the Dutch capital, which remains one of Europe’s best cities to live in.

 According to Patrick Daas from Expats Amsterdam, a company that provides a range of expat-related services from visas to mortgages, Amsterdam is expected to have a population of 850,000 by 2025.
-This growth will be made possible by new residential developments: IJburg and Zeeburgereiland in Oost, and Bongerd and Overhoeks in Noord; these neighbourhoods offered some of the most modern, spacious deals in 2018.
+This growth will be made possible by new residential developments: IJburg and Zeeburgereiland in Oost, and Bongerd and Overhoeks in Noord; these neighborhoods offered some of the most modern, spacious deals in 2019.

-Here’s a quick guide to Amsterdam’s neighbourhoods, with some tips from Patrick on the best places to live.
+Here’s a quick guide to Amsterdam’s neighborhoods, with some tips from Patrick on the best places to live.

 Expats Amsterdam helps expats during their stay in the Netherlands with a wide range of financial services, from arranging mortgages to tax returns - and plenty more.
 Their website is also a treasure trove of useful information on expat housing, Dutch taxes, how to find a job, and many other aspects of the Amsterdam expat life.